-A January 6 conspiracy case just got far worse for this group of pro-Trump extremists
+A January 6 conspiracy case just got even worse for this group of pro-Trump extremists

 Another person charged on Sunday in the conspiracy, 44-year-old Jason Dolan of Florida, was one of the Oath Keepers surrounding Stone during a pro-Trump rally outside the Supreme Court on January 5.
 (Stone denies involvement in or prior knowledge of the Capitol mayhem and has downplayed his ties to Oath Keepers.)

 The latest indictment contains new information about Oath Keepers founder Stewart Rhodes that suggests prosecutors are building a case against him.
-The document details how Rhodes and others allegedly discussed using force on Trump’s behalf shortly after Trump was defeated in November, including during a Nov.
-9 video conference where Rhodes responded to the former president’s false claims about winning the vote.
+The document details how Rhodes and others allegedly discussed using force on Trump’s behalf shortly after Trump was defeated in November, including during a video conference where Rhodes responded to the former president’s false claims about winning the vote.
 “We’re going to defend the president, the duly elected president, and we call on him to do what needs to be done to save our country.
-Because if you don’t guys, you’re going to be in a bloody, bloody civil war… you can call it an insurrection or you can call it a war or fight.”
+Because if you don’t guys, you’re going to be in a bloody, bloody civil war…you can call it an insurrection or you can call it a war or fight.”

-Rhodes also told the group he was willing to “sacrifice” himself in a battle with Antifa in Washington, DC, according to the indictment.
+Rhodes also told the group he was willing to “sacrifice” himself in a battle with antifa in Washington, DC, according to the indictment.
 “Let the fight start there.
 That will give President Trump what he needs, frankly…We want him to declare an insurrection, and to call us up as the militia.”
-(Those assertions by Rhodes further underscore the conclusion of top national security experts that Trump operated as the de facto leader of a domestic terrorism movement.)
+(Those assertions by Rhodes further underscore the conclusion of top national security experts that Trump used stochastic terrorism to incite the far-right extremist movement.)

 Federal agents seized Rhodes’ mobile phone in early May and returned it three weeks later, according to Kellye SoRelle, a Texas attorney who is general counsel for the Oath Keepers group.
 SoRelle told Mother Jones that FBI agents showed Rhodes a search warrant last month indicating they were seeking information on members charged with conspiracy.
 As to whether Rhodes will be charged, “he’s kind of in a limbo,” she said.
 SoRelle also said she was with Rhodes for most of the day on January 6; she maintains he did nothing illegal and argues that the conspiracy case is overblown.

-The video conference Rhodes led after the election, according to SoRelle, was about using “legal means” to support Trump and “quash a rebellion” by Antifa if Trump invoked the Insurrection Act.
+The video conference Rhodes led after the election, according to SoRelle, was about using “legal means” to support Trump and “quash a rebellion” by antifa if Trump invoked the Insurrection Act.
 She said Rhodes had acted akin to an athletic coach “pumping up” a team before a game, and that various references to arming and mobilizing a “quick reaction force” amounted to Oath Keepers “being braggadocious, or just shit-talking.”

 Two days before the assault on Congress, Rhodes posted comments on the Oath Keepers’ website encouraging members and affiliates to travel to the nation’s capital, according to prosecutors.
 “It is CRITICAL that all patriots who can be in DC get to DC to stand tall in support of President Trump’s fight to defeat the enemies foreign and domestic who are attempting a coup, through the massive vote fraud and related attacks on our Republic,” Rhodes said.
 He added: “As we have done on all recent DC Ops, we will also have well armed and equipped QRF teams on standby, outside DC, in the event of a worst case scenario, where the President calls us up as part of the militia to assist him inside DC.”